 Four Pillars of GDP: Export-driven economy

 Singapore’s GDP has been growing at a slow pace of late, 2.4% over the last four quarters.
 Exports have been the main contributor to GDP growth, but private consumption has created a headwind against overall growth.

 Singapore remains relatively cheap, considering its price-to-earnings (PE) ratio relative to Asia.
 Its PE is expected to sit below 15x for the year.

 Relatively slow earnings growth explains the cheap valuation, however, with both 2015 and 2016 seeing a full-year reduction.

 Singapore has the second-highest dividend yield, at an expected 3.9% for the year, with only Taiwan offering a higher yield.

 A. Stotz Four Elements: Singapore’s rank relative to Asia

-Overall, Singapore has a moderately attractive market in Asia considering all our four elements: Fundamentals, Valuation, Momentum, and Risk.
+Overall, Singapore is the least attractive market in Asia, considering all our four elements: Fundamentals, Valuation, Momentum and Risk.

-Momentum: The country has poor earnings momentum, though price momentum is moderate.
+Momentum: The country features poor earnings and price momentum.